Ethan7102/FYP/README.md

-# FYP - Automated Data Collecting System for Environment Using UAV and Smartphone
+# FYP - Automated Data Collecting System for Environment Using UAVs and Smartphones

 One Paragraph of project description goes here